 As SharePoint has Microsoft written all over it, it’s obvious the UI is similar to all other Microsoft products.

-As its obvious most of the corporate relay heavily on MSFT products, hence a company may simply be familiar with SharePoint’s tools and interfaces.
-Most of them are already using it as an internal collaboration platform.
+Since it’s obvious most of the corporate rely heavily on MSFT products.
+Hence, the best website developer companies are well-known with SharePoint’s tools and interfaces and are already practicing it as an internal collaboration platform.

-Using your corporate portal’s existing internal implementation and building a website on it may be the simplest way to set up a CMS.
-The IT staffs are already acquainted while the non-IT personnel will have an easier time understanding the platform and managing/using the features.
+Using your corporate portal’s existing internal implementation and building a website on it may be the simplest way to move ahead with the right CMS.
+The IT staff are already acquainted, while the non-IT personnel will have an easier time understanding the platform and managing/using the features.

 There is one more factor, i.e. SharePoint’s customizability.
-It may not be the best tool for managing web contents, but Sharepoint Web development services can be configured to address complex challenges.
+It may not be the best tool for managing web content, but Sharepoint Website development services can be configured to address complex challenges.
 So these are a few reasons for an organization to build their corporate site on SharePoint.